-- (a) These Guidelines set out the framework that IDA will use to determine whether a Licensee has contravened any of the prohibitions contained in Sections 8 and 9 of the Code. - (b) Sections 8 and 9 of the Code prohibit: - (i) a Dominant Licensee from abusing its dominant position (Subsection 8.2 of the Code); - (ii) a Licensee from accepting anti-competitive preferences (Subsection 8.3 of the Code); - (iii) a Licensee from engaging in unfair methods of competition (Sub-section 8.4 of the Code); and - (iv) a Licensee from entering into agreements that unreasonably restrict, or are likely to unreasonably restrict, competition (Section 9 of the Code).
+- (a) These Guidelines set out the framework that IDA will use to determine whether a Licensee has contravened any of the prohibitions contained in Sections 8 and 9 of the Code. - (b) Sections 8 and 9 of the Code prohibit: - (i) a Licensee that has Significant Market Power in any telecommunication market in Singapore from abusing its dominant position (Sub-section 8.2 of the Code); - (ii) a Licensee from accepting anti-competitive preferences (Subsection 8.3 of the Code); - (iii) a Licensee from engaging in unfair methods of competition (Sub-section 8.4 of the Code); and - (iv) a Licensee from entering into agreements that unreasonably restrict, or are likely to unreasonably restrict, competition (Section 9 of the Code).